cjbassi/rofi-power/README.md

 - Suspend
 - Reboot
 - Poweroff
+- Hibernate

-Add a Lock command to the options by passing the lock command as a quoted cli argument.
+Add a Lock command to the options by settings the `LOCKPRG` ENV variable.

 ## Installation